 Insert a videoask into your presentation

-4. In Google Slides, Insert an image and select the file of the videoask gif you downloaded.
+In Google Slides, select the Insert tab.
+Select Image and click Upload from computer.
+Select the file of the videoask gif you downloaded.

 The slide will now display a gif of your videoask (but is not yet linked, so you're halfway there!).

 Note: The gif is a visual sample of your videoask, not a true embed.
 To allow people to open and interact with your videoask, you still need to link to it (see below).

 In VideoAsk, click on Share & Embed and copy your videoask share URL.

 In Google Slides, select the gif and click Insert link, then paste the link of your videoask.

 Now, when someone clicks the gif in your presentation, they'll be redirected to your videoask in a new tab.

 You can link to your videoask in multiple ways:

 - link the animated gif

 - show the full videoask link as text